A cult classic of Italian literature, published in English for the first time, with an afterword by Andre Aciman, author of Call Me By Your Name.

-In the late 1960s, Leo Gazzara left his family in Milan and moved to Rome for work.
-Soon unemployed, he has spent his time in an alcoholic haze, bouncing between hotels, bars, romantic entanglements, and the homes of his rich and well-educated friends.
-Rome is indifferent.
-Leo drifts, aimless and alone.
+In the late 1960s, Leo Gazzara leads a precarious life in Rome.
+He spends his time in an alcoholic haze, bouncing between hotels, bars, uninspiring jobs, romantic entanglements and the homes of his rich friends.

 Leo drifts, aimless and alone.
 But on the evening of his thirtieth birthday, he meets Arianna.

 All night they drive the city in Leo’s run-down Alfa Romeo, talking and talking.

 They eat brioche for breakfast, drink through the dawn, drive to the sea and back.

 A whirlwind beginning.
 What follows is the story of the year Leo fell in love and lost everything.
 Intense, romantic, witty and devastating, Last Summer in the City is a forgotten classic of Italian literature which offers an intoxicating portrait of two lonely people, pushing and pulling each other away and back again.

 ‘The most beautiful love story of the year’ – Il Giornale